xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

    * **Optional Directional Shield:** To improve the accuracy of the "Manual Sweeping" process, a simple parabolic reflector (aluminum foil curved behind the antenna) can be used to create physical directionality.
    * **Optional Physical Button:** A physical button can be used on D3 for better efficiency.
 It uses `INPUT_PULLDOWN` and detects a `HIGH` signal.
 When it detects a click it performs a scan using the current parameters.
 After the scan is complete it passes the data to the WebUI and automatically increase the angle on the dial by 22.5 degrees.

-   > Picutres attached in `Appendix A: Electrical Schematic` of this document.
+   > Pictures attached in `Appendix A: Electrical Schematic` of this document.

 2. **Software (Interface):**